altocodenl/cell/vibey.md

 `GET /` serves an HTML shell that loads normalize.css, tachyons, gotoB, marked.js, and `vibey-client.js`. `GET /vibey-client.js` serves the client.

+### Server: projects

+Projects are directories under `vibey/`.

+- `GET /projects` - list project names.
+- `POST /projects` - create project.
+Body: `{name}`.
+- `DELETE /projects/:name` - delete a project directory recursively.
+  - If any dialog streams are active for dialogs in that project, they are aborted before deletion.

+### Client: projects

+Projects tab lists all projects with + New and × delete.

+- Clicking a project opens its Docs tab.
+- Deleting asks for confirmation and removes the project from disk.
+- If the deleted project is currently open, client state resets and navigation returns to `#/projects`.

 ### Server: files

 All files live in a local `vibey/` directory, created on startup if missing.
 Filenames must match `[a-zA-Z0-9_\-\.]+`, end in `.md`, no `..`.